 In addition to her work on behalf of the Student Experience at UCLan, Theresa specialises in teaching eighteenth and nineteenth century literary and theatre culture, particularly focusing on race and gender in performance history.
 Theresa also leads our module on CSI: Lit.
-She is a qualified Higher Education practitioner, and a Fellow of the Higher Education Academy.
+She is a qualified Higher Education practitioner, and a Senior Fellow of the Higher Education Academy.
 Additionally, Theresa supervises postgraduate research projects in literature and theatre and welcomes postgraduate proposals in any area of theatre culture from 1800-1950s.

 Theresa is also a Fellow of the Royal Society for the Arts and has been a visiting scholar at universities in America.

 Theresa’s monograph on American Theatre was published in 2011 and she has also produced a series of articles on popular theatre of the nineteenth century, particularly pantomime and burlesque, American playwright Clyde Fitch and “In Dahomey,” the first black American musical comedy to feature on London Stages in 1902.
 She is currently researching extended projects in Transatlantic theatre for Edinburgh University Press, conducting research into the plays and dramatic writings/performances of Charles Dickens, as well as a study of nineteenth-century American actor, Ira Aldridge.
 Theresa is also involved in a Digital Humanities project in collaboration with Hofstra, New York, on Irish playwright, Dion Boucicault.

 Theresa actively supports the American studies research community and was Treasurer of the British Association for American Studies Executive Committee (2008-2012).
 Theresa is also an active member of the European Association for American Studies.

 Theresa obtained her first degree and her PhD (2003) at Manchester Metropolitan University and has been teaching at UCLan since 2005.